On this page:

 Installing a water softener system for a five-member home can range in cost from $500 to $6,000, although most people pay around $1,500 for a whole house system, fully installed.

 The capacity of a water softener refers to the number of grains per gallon (GPG) removed.

 The most common types of water softeners are salt, potassium, and magnetic.
 How much you spend will depend on which you choose, not only initially but over time.
 Some require filter replacements, while others require you to add salt or potassium.

 A potassium water softener works identically to a salt-based water softener.
 However, instead of salt, it uses potassium.
-Potassium, required by your body for proper nerve and muscle function, can have the opposite effect in large quantities.
+Potassium pellets are more expensive than salt, which can cause your system to cost you around $50 a month in ongoing costs.

 The price to buy and install a potassium water softener is the same as a softener that uses salt.
 However, the difference comes in the refills.
-Salt costs $5.00 – $10.00 for a forty-pound bag, and the potassium is $25.00 – $30.00 per bag.
+Salt costs $5 to $10 for a forty-pound bag, and the potassium is $25 to $50 per bag.

-These are a new technology that will attach to your present pipes, and costs about $250 – $300.
+These are a new technology that will attach to your present pipes and costs about $250 to $600.
 Do some research before buying, or check to see if a neighbor with the same water system likes it.

 Dual Tank System

 A dual tank system typically gets installed in multi-family homes or homes with large families.
 One tank can get cleaned while the other is being used.
 These systems generally cost between $1,000 and $2,200 but could cost as much as $5,000, depending on the brand.
 So, shop around for the best deal.